angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 - How to set up routing features
 - How to define useful helper routes like (redirect for main lazy feature and wildcard route)
+- How to define new routes and capture dynamic parameters
 - How to use additional `router-outlet` to implement nested routing
 - How to use `routeLink` to navigate between routes
 - How to use directives related to `routerLink` like `routerLinkActive` to parametrize UI and improve UX